Live chat with tools, a skill, and memory

 From this directory (docs/tutorials/01-building-an-agent):

-# Live chat with tools
+# Live chat with tools, a skill, and memory

 mas-ctl chat agent.yaml \